Gut bacteria may be involved in diabetes - ExBulletin

 The researchers continue to study samples from patients who participated in this study to see how insulin production and microbiome composition change over time.
 We plan to study how it affects the bacterial balance.

-But Goodarzi stressed that it’s too early to know how the microbiome can be altered to reduce diabetes risk.
+However, Goodarzi stressed that it is too early to know how people can change themselves. microbiome Reduces risk of diabetes.

 |